alkimiadev/youtube_censorship/index.md

 - **community\_forum.md**\
   A detailed case study documenting shadow banning in YouTube’s community forums.
 This includes evidence of hidden posts, screenshots, and an analysis of a "Gold Product Expert's" behavior.

-- **youtube.md** *(upcoming)*\
-  A log of incidents where YouTube comments were hidden, including screenshots and descriptions.
-This will serve as further evidence of moderation inconsistencies.

 - **Craig.md**\
   A compilation of insulting and dismissive comments from a "Gold Product Expert" in the community forums.
 This document supports the claim of biased and unprofessional behavior among forum moderators.